aroberge/ideas/docs/source/usage.rst

 .. admonition:: Hello World!

-    All the examples below, as well as a few other mentioned later, are based on an import hook which makes it possible to use the word ``function`` as being equivalent to the Python keyword ``lambda``.
+    All the examples below, as well as a few other mentioned later, are based on writing and/or using an import hook which makes it possible to use the word ``function`` as being equivalent to the Python keyword ``lambda``.